ijzer/cwbot-ndy/doc/readme.txt

 customizable !command.
 In addition, the HookahKmailModule can be loaded multiple times, for example to allow out-of-clan users to also use it, but with a more expensive trade ratio.

+If you need single quotes (') or double quotes (") in a configuration value, surround the entire value with triple quotes.
+For example: crash = """I have crashed with error '%arg%'."""

 2C.
 The Communication System